ans-group/docs.ukfast.co.uk/source/fastdesk/FAQs/FASTdeskFactSheet.md

 ## What is included in 1st line support and what hours do we support?

-1st line support runs Monday to Friday, 9am - 6pm (Excluding UK Bank Holidays).
+1st line support is available to you between Monday and Friday, 9am - 6pm (Excluding UK Bank Holidays).
 Our support will be available whilst working within the FASTdesk environment.
 This means that our support covers the Windows operating system that you'll be working within, FASTdrive, Office 2016, and other general end user issues that you may encounter.

 ## Are my files backed up on FASTdesk?